yingyil06/aspect/cookbooks/kinematically_driven_subduction_2d/doc/kinematically_driven_subduction_2d.md

 ## Case 2b: Model with a temperature-dependent density

-Case2b builds on case 2a.
+Case 2b builds on case 2a.
 Compared to Case2a, the thermal expansivity in Case 2b is set to 2.5e-5 K<sup>-1</sup> instead of 0.
-Therefore, temperature feeds into density and therefore stokes equations.
-In addition, the benchmark uses different reference temperatures for each composition, but only one value of reference temperature is allowed to be given to various compositional fields in ASPECT.
-Therefore, we adapted reference densities for different compositional fields.
-All the other parameters are identical with case2a:
+Therefore, temperature feeds into the density and therefore into the stokes equations.
+In addition, the benchmark uses different reference temperatures for each composition, but only one value can be specified for the reference temperature in ASPECT.
+Therefore, we adapted the reference densities for the different compositional fields to reflect the different reference temperatures.
+All the other parameters are identical to case2a:

 ```{literalinclude} kinematically_driven_subduction_2d_case2b.prm